-It’s a good feeling when a fading legend proves that he still has something left to give.
-Robert De Niro (Cape Fear, Taxi Driver) is one of the most accomplished and legendary actors of all time, having earned seven Academy Award nominations for acting, including two wins (The Godfather: Part II, Raging Bull).
-He has proved that he can be successful across many genres, including drama (The Deer Hunter, Cop Land), comedy (Analyze This, Wag the Dog), action/adventure (Midnight Run, Ronin), and mystery/suspense (Heat, Sleepers) to name a few.
-He can play some of the most likable characters we’ve ever seen (Leonard Lowe in Awakenings, Jack Byrnes in Meet the Parents) as well as some of the most reprehensible, violent, and hostile characters who we will never forget (Max Cady in Cape Fear, Ace Rothstein in Casino, Al Capone in The Untouchables and many, many more).
 Unfortunately, he has become (what my friend Tim affectionately refers to) a movie whore in recent years.
-One can hardly fault him for his work ethic and desire to earn a paycheck, but most of us would be amazed to know that De Niro has made more than 20 films since 2010’s Little Fockers.
-Only two of these films (Silver Linings Playbook for which he was nominated for a Best Supporting Actor Oscar and Limitless were the only two that earned more than 60% on Rotten Tomatoes).
-While he was excellent in each of these two films (and pretty terrible in the other 18), Nancy Myers’ (It’s Complicated, Something’s Gotta GiveThe Intern reminds us just how endearing and versatile that De Niro can still be.
-He is a part of cinematic history who people will take about in 50 years the same way that we talk about James Stewart, Humphrey Bogart, Spencer Tracy, and Clark Gable today.
-Perhaps De Niro will be even more revered because today’s cinema has allowed its actors to portray characters with much fewer restrictions.
+One can hardly fault him for his work ethic and desire to earn a paycheck, but most of us would be amazed to know that De Niro has made over 20 films since 2010’s Little Fockers.
+Only two of these films (Silver Linings Playbook for which he was nominated for a Best Supporting Actor Oscar and Limitless were the only two that earned more than 60% on Rotten Tomatoes.
+While he was excellent in each of these two films (and pretty terrible in the other 18), Nancy Meyers’ (It’s Complicated, Something’s Gotta Give) The Intern reminds us just how endearing and versatile De Niro can still be.
+He is a part of cinematic history that people will talk about in 50 years, as we talk about James Stewart, Humphrey Bogart, Spencer Tracy, and Clark Gable today.
+Perhaps De Niro will be even more revered because today’s cinema has allowed its actors to portray characters with fewer restrictions.

-De Niro plays his most likable character in years as Ben Whittaker, a 70-year-old retired widower who, like many retired people, is trying to fill his time with meaningful diversions.
-He’s tried just about everything, but there are just too many hours in the day.
-So he responds to a flyer from a company called About the Fit, an online clothing company seeking senior citizens to be interns as part of a new initiative.
-Jules Ostin (Anne Hathaway – Les MiserablesInterstellar) is the founder of About the Fit and doesn’t recall anything about the program even though she agrees to it.
-She is a bit of a go-getter, taking her company from just a few employees to 220 in just 18 months.
+De Niro plays his most likable character in years as Ben Whittaker, a 70-year-old retired widower who, like many retired people, tries to fill his time with meaningful diversions.
+He’s tried almost everything, but there are too many hours in the day.
+So he responds to a flyer from About the Fit, an online clothing company seeking senior citizens to be interns as part of a new initiative.
+Jules Ostin (Anne Hathaway – Les Misérables, Interstellar) is the founder of About the Fit and doesn’t recall anything about the program, even though she agrees.
+She is a bit of a go-getter, taking her company from just a few employees to 220 in only 18 months.
 But all of her successes come at a price.
-She has to read her bike around her company’s warehouse because she has meetings stacked on top of each other.
+She has to ride her bike around her company’s warehouse because she has meetings stacked on each other.
 Her employees like her, yet they don’t truly know her.
 She is too busy for them, and she has a lot of demands.
-At home, her husband Matt (Anders Holm – Top Five, Inherent Vice) has given up a successful career of his own to raise their kindergarten-aged daughter Paige.
+At home, her husband Matt (Anders Holm – Top Five, Inherent Vice) has given up a successful career to raise their kindergarten-aged daughter Paige.

 It doesn’t take a genius to figure out the plot.
 You don’t even need a preview.
-Jules slowly wins over with his old-school ways despite her initial resistance.
+Jules slowly wins her over with his old-school ways despite her initial resistance.
 Finally, she sees him making a difference around the office.
 This is De Niro’s most sincere and likable character in years (if not ever).
 He’s perfect as his characters in Silver Linings Playbook and Joy.
 He shares screen time equally with Hathaway, but the real reward is when they share the screen.
 Ben shows the ultimate respect for Jules.
 He admires what he does, and while there are some tips that he could offer with his years of experience in marketing, sales, and the overall production of phone books.

-Plot 9/10 (pretty original though I appreciated the light-hearted approach of the first half versus the sentimentality of the second half more)
+Plot 9/10 (pretty original, though I appreciated the light-hearted approach of the first half versus the sentimentality of the second half more)

 Character Development 9/10 (these characters do grow…always harder to establish in a comedy than a drama)